Ceres (band): 2019–2023: We Are a Team and hiatus

-2024: Reunion & Magic Mountain (1996—2022)
+2024–present: Reunion and Magic Mountain (1996—2022)

-Singles & Tour

-In May 2024, Ceres released the single "Want/Need" and its accompanying music video; their first new release since 2019.
+In May 2024, Ceres announced their return and released the single "Want/Need" with an accompanying music video.
 In June 2024, a further two singles "Humming" and "MAXi" were released.

-In August 2024, the group released the singles “Britney Spears” and "In the Valley" and announced their forthcoming release of Magic Mountain (1996—2022).
-The band also toured the Australian East Coast tour in support of the singles.
+In August 2024, the group released the singles “Britney Spears” and "In the Valley" and announced the forthcoming release of their fourth studio album, Magic Mountain (1996—2022).
+The band also toured the Australian east coast tour in support of the singles.
+The album was released on October 4, 2024.

-Magic Mountain (1996—2022)

-In August 2024, the group announced their first album since their return from hiatus earlier that year, titled "Magic Mountain (1996—2022)" which was released on the 4th October 2024.
-The Album was produced by Tom Bromley, and Engineered by Joel Taylor.

-The band hosted a listening party at The Black Lodge Recording Studio in Brunswick for 20 lucky fans who pre-ordered the Vinyl record.
+Following an Australian tour in 2025, the band announced a new screamo side project dubbed Limbs May Fall.
+The band features Lanyon on lead vocals, Grant Young on bass and former guitarist Vleugel on guitar, as well as drummer Joel Taylor.
+Their self-titled debut album was released on November 28, 2025, via Hobbeldehoy Record Co.